MightyTechNinja/self-study-plan-nlp/README.md

 ### Action Points
 - Take part in Nvidia’s workshops or courses to stay updated with the latest Riva and NeMo offerings.
 - Develop a comprehensive understanding of cloud services (AWS, Azure, or Google Cloud) for deploying AI solutions.

-## Continuous Professional Development

-- **Attending Conferences and Workshops:** Engage in industry events like Nvidia’s GTC, ACL, or INTERSPEECH to network and learn.
-- **Online Courses and Certifications:** Consider advanced-level certifications or nano-degrees in AI and natural language processing from platforms like Coursera, Udacity, or EdX.
-- **Community Engagement:** Join forums, such as Kaggle, AI Stack Exchange, or Reddit’s ML and DS communities, to exchange knowledge and stay informed about the latest advancements.